zolbooo/nicessr/README.md

 Value returned from `getInitialProps` function will be passed as first argument to page component.

-**Warning**: currently, all `getInitialProps` function exports are removed from client-side bundles.

 There is `appContext` instance passed to `getInitialProps` function.
 It contains `req`, `res` props: express `Request` and `Response` objects.
 You can also extend it by creating `src/pages/_app.js` file: